Mazyod/PhoenixSharp/README.md

   .Receive(Reply.Status.Error, r => errorReply = r);
 ```

+## PhoenixJS

+After porting the PhoenixJs library almost line-by-line to C#, it didn't prove to be a good fit for this statically typed language.
+JavaScript is chaotic, you can spin off timers quite liberally, and you can simply retry stuff till it works.
+Not in C#.

+In C#, we would like very predictable and controlled behaviour.
+We want to control which threads the library uses, and how it delivers its callbacks.
+We also want to control the reconnect/rety logic on our end, in order to properly determine the application state.

+With that being said, here are the main deviations this library has from the PhoenixJS library:

++ No builtin reconnect/retry logic
++ Pluggable "Delayed Executor", useful for Unity developers
++

 ## Tests

 In order to run the integration tests specifically, you need to make sure you have a phoenix server running and point the `host` in the integration tests to that.